 Even as I wrestled with my new reality, I clung to hope through my relationship with God.

 I remember reading a Psalm about a man who was stuck in a miry pit, or a bog.
-I couldn’t think of a better description of what I was going through.
+I couldn’t think of a better description of what I was going through with cancer.

 As I began to read more in the Bible about hope, every reference shouted at me.
 I especially loved, “As for me, I will always have hope” (Psalm 71:14).